In Tulip, you can create two types of timers within an individual app:

 These timers can track time at two levels:

 Here's how to create these timers.
 Both timers only reset when an app is "completed" or "cancelled".
 The amount of time spent in the app is also automatically stored when an app is completed or cancelled.
 Read more about the app completion concept here.

 Create A Timer That Counts Up

 In order to add a step or process timer that counts up (or increases):

-Go to the step within the app where you would like to add a timer (or go to the Master Layout)
+Go to the step within the app where you would like to add a timer (or go to the Base Layout)